Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 Finally, $G$--stabilisers of vertices of $T\setminus (G\cdot q)$ are intersections of vertex-stabilisers of the trees $T_{B,i}''$ as $B$ varies among the components of $\partial\Sigma$ and $i$ varies in $\{1,2\}$ (this uses Item~(2) in \Cref{defn:optimal_QH}).
 In conclusion, such stabilisers are root-closed and convex-cocompact, by \Cref{lem:cc_basics}(1). \end{proof}

 We also record here the following observation for later use.
-The proof is straightforward, using the same splittings as in the proof of \Cref{lem:cc_near_QH} and recalling that $\mc{Z}_c(G)$ is the collection of contracting maximal cyclic subgroups of $G$.
+The proof is straightforward, using the same splittings as in the proof of \Cref{lem:cc_near_QH}.
 This is where Item~(3) of \Cref{defn:optimal_QH} is used.

 \begin{lem} Let $G\acts T$ be a splitting relative to a collection $\mc{H}$.
 Let $q\in T$ be an optimal, quadratically hanging vertex relative to $\mc{H}$.
 If a subgroup $H\leq G$ is $(\mc{Z}_c(G),\mc{H})$--rigid in $G$, then: \begin{enumerate} \item if $h\in H$ is loxodromic in $T$, the axis of $h$ does not contain $q$; \item if $H$ is contained in $Q$, it is peripheral. \end{enumerate} \end{lem}